 This article explains how to enable OAuth2 authentication in your Google panel to authenticate your WordPress WP Mail SMTP plugin.
 This allows you to send FROM your Google address using this plugin.
 The credentials created during this process can be used in any plugin that allows them.

-When following these instructions, make sure you're signed into your WordPress site and Google using the same browser.
+Make sure you're signed into your WordPress site and Google using the same browser while following these instructions.

 Configure the SMTP plugin in WordPress